thejoehill/Chariot-Application-Guide/Manual.md

   No, it is all managed by FSG in it’s secure cloud environment.

 16. **What application requirements exist for the solution?**<br>
-  Chariot® is compatible with any modern web browser and does not require any software to be downloaded or installed.
+  Chariot® is compatible with any modern web browser and does not require any software to be downloaded or installed.<br><br>
   _Verified compatible browsers include: Google Chrome, Mozilla Firefox, Internet Explorer, Safari_